Lightly sweetened baked banana donuts are topped with a smooth dark chocolate glaze for a fabulous breakfast. (Jump to Recipe)

 And I can’t really blame him.
 It’s a hazard of living with me.

-I love how silky smooth and shiny the glaze is on these donuts!
+I love how silky smooth and shiny the dark chocolate glaze is on these donuts!
 The glaze sets as they cool, but if you eat one with warm melty glaze on it, I’m willing to bet there aren’t many things on this earth that are better.

 I added some sprinkles for decoration, but they’re totally not necessary if you’re not in the mood, or not in the habit of waiting long enough for such pleasantries.